 • Can use both offline and online

-• Seek & Speak tool (iOS only)
+• Seek & Speak tool (iOS and Android)

 • 30-day money-back guarantee